24-Hour Crisis Support

 Transitional Housing Support Worker

-Our on-site Transitional Housing Support Worker works with women and non-binary people to help them find and maintain housing, create safety plans and risk management, apply for social assistance and social housing, secure financial assistance, and connect with counselling and other support services.
+The on-site Transitional Housing Support Workers assist women and non-binary people with finding and maintaining safe affordable housing, safety planning, risk management, applying for social housing, securing financial assistance, and connecting with other community services.

 Groups and One-to-One